Golden Age of Argentine cinema: Conservation

 "A combination of a total lack of knowledge about the best conditions for preserving the material and the high cost of preserving it led to a situation in which most of the Argentine cinema preserved to this day is preserved 'by chance'.
 The State never became truly aware of how important it is to preserve national cinema, as if indefinite production would replace the successive loss of material."

 — — Film historian Martín Miguel Pereira, 2015.

 Due to a long history of neglect in the preservation of Argentine films, much of the country's classical era cinema is considered lost.
 It is estimated that half of Argentine sound films are lost, a figure that rises to 90% in the case of silent films.
-Unlike most countries, Argentina has not adopted public policies that preserve the national film heritage, which has been a long-standing claim by the film-related community.
+Unlike most countries, Argentina has not adopted public policies that preserve the national film heritage.
 This has led to the loss of a large amount of material and to the fact that of many films only a single copy survives in a poor condition, even some that are considered among the most important in Argentine cinema by critics and specialists.
 Many films survive but through incomplete copies, missing scenes, entire acts or musical numbers.
-From the beginning, the film industry was built around continuous production, with little interest in retaining material already released.
-As noted by Martín Miguel Pereira, "... industry produces material goods that, to a greater or lesser extent, are perishable.
-From canned sardines to a refrigerator, all products will be discarded and replaced or renewed at a certain point in time, once they are consumed or until they have exhausted their function.
-As astonishing as it may be to think of this procedure for what we now consider a work of art, cinema fulfilled the same cycle, with its specificities.
-A film was produced, distributed, consumed (exhibited) and then, if it could continue to yield revenues in an eventual retrospective exhibition or, by the 1960s, if it could be sold to television for reruns, it was kept."